ritwiksin/kubernetes-canary-101/README.md

 # kubernetes-canary-101

+#### We will be testing out Canary deployment using Istio.
+#### Istio provides the control needed to deploy canary services.
+The idea is to introduce a new version of a service by first testing it using a small percentage of user traffic, and then if all goes well, increase, possibly gradually in increments, the percentage while simultaneously phasing out the old version.
+If anything goes wrong along the way, we abort and rollback to the previous version.
+For now, we're randomly routing a small percentage of traffic to the new version.
+But, we can also route the traffic based on the region, user or request properties.

 We have a Python app, Dockerfile for the app and the Kubernetes manifest.

 Let's test Canary.
 Assuming we have the kubectl configured and Istio installed in the kubernetes cluster.